Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 The outside of Bo Kho Nam Sao

-The restaurant has a convenient location in the center of the city, near Bui Vien Walking Street where there are many entertainment places and hotels.
-Not only that but Bo Kho Nam Sao is also a decent and clean restaurant with air-conditioner and tidy rows of tables.
+The restaurant has a convenient location in the center of the city, near Bui Vien Walking Street, where there are many entertainment places and hotels.
+Not only that, but Bo Kho Nam Sao is also a decent and clean restaurant with an air-conditioner and tidy rows of tables.

 A bowl of Bo kho with bread (Banh mi)

-A full bowl of Kho Bo in here is a perfect combination of sourness and sweetness, tenderness and softness, flavorful beef and fresh herbs.
-A basket of green like Vietnamese basil and beansprout are served separately along with spices like chili, salt-pepper, and limes.
+A full bowl of Kho Bo in here is a perfect combination of sourness and sweetness, tenderness and softness, flavorful beef, and fresh herbs.
+A basket of greens, like Vietnamese basil and beansprout, is served separately, along with spices like chili, salt pepper, and limes.
 Besides the Bo kho, the restaurant also serves several beef dishes cooked in Vietnamese style.